jwcmitchell/playbook_famous_phonegap/intro_to_famous/gotchas.md

 ### FrontMod (Z-space transforms)

+> Check out the Utils.usePlane function (Chapter 6.9) for a simpler solution to the Z-space problems.

 A common problem you'll encounter is one Surface being "on top of" or "in front" of another Surface, causing clicks to fail, or the "behind" Surface to not be visible.

 Z-space positioning is affected by 3 things: